jhobbsBSU/webgames-25/slides/WG-S1-Introduction.md

 ## Development Document

-1,000 - 1,500 word including:

 - Title
 - Abstract
 - Pre-production Materials
+- Technical Description
 - User Testing & Feedback
 - Critical Reflection

 ## Walkthrough Video

-A video walkthrough and technical breakdown of your game.
-The technical breakdown should provide an overview of the key techical decisions you have made including use of constructs events & behaviours.
-The video should be between 5 - 10 minutes in length.
+A short video to serve as a professional showcase of your game.
+The video must demonstrate a full playthrough of the core gameplay loop, from the start screen to a clear end state (win or loss).

 <!--
 Your prototype should be accompanied by supporting documentation which includes a written development document and a walkthrough video

 The development document should consist of...[Explain each element]

-The walkthrough video should do two things.
-Firstly demo your game, then secondly provide an overview of the technical implementation to explain how your use of constructs events and behaviours enables the final result.
+A short video to serve as a professional showcase of your game.
+The video must demonstrate a full playthrough of the core gameplay loop, from the start screen to a clear end state (win or loss).
+The recording should have clear audio and visuals to effectively present your work.
+While commentary is not required, you may include it to highlight specific game mechanics or design choices.

-The written development document should not exceed 1,500 words The video should not exceed 10 minutes
+The written development document should not exceed 2,000 words

 [EXPLAIN]
 -->